DimalshaMadushani/TrainEase-Admin-Panel/README.md

 - **Train Rescheduling and Notifications:** Allows admins to reschedule trains due to maintenance or other operational changes.
 The system enables time and platform modifications and automatically notifies all affected passengers via email about the updated schedule.

--**Sign Out Option:** For added security, admins can log out using the Sign Out option to prevent unauthorized access when stepping away from the device.
+- **Sign Out Option:** For added security, admins can log out using the Sign Out option to prevent unauthorized access when stepping away from the device.

 ## Tech Stack